 White gold is a very common choice for jewellery – especially engagement and wedding rings.
-White gold was originally developed to give a cheaper alternative to platinum which became very fashionable in the 1920s, and so white gold has often seemed it’s poor relation.
-Although its natural colour is warmer than the cold white of platinum, white gold is normally plated to give the appearance of Platinum.
-With the rise in popularity of Palladium, which comes from the same family of metals as Platinum but normally costs slightly less than 18ct white gold, you could argue that the need for white gold has disappeared.
-I would argue that white gold is a beautiful metal in its’ own right; my viewpoint is that we should stop plating and instead let the natural colour shine out as a warmer alternative to platinum and palladium.
+White gold was originally developed to give a cheaper alternative to Platinum which became very fashionable in the 1920s, and so white gold has often seemed its poor relation.
+Although its natural colour is warmer than the cold white of Platinum, white gold is normally plated to give the same appearance.
+I would argue that white gold is a beautiful metal in its’ own right; my viewpoint is that we should stop plating and instead let the natural colour shine out as a warmer alternative to Platinum.
 How about we let the consumer dictate the market?

 For all of this to make sense, we need to start from the beginning to better understand this metal.
 White gold is surrounded by a vast array of misunderstanding and confusion, mainly due to the misleading ideas that come from the high street, which I hope to put to bed in this article.

 The first thing you have to get your head round is that gold is yellow.
 All gold used in jewellery is a blend of pure gold with other metals to create an alloy suitable to more fashioning into jewellery and then strong enough to cope with the physical demands of being worn.
 Pure 24ct gold is very soft and not deemed suitable for jewellery in the UK.
 The other alloys change the colour of the resulting metal, and this is how white gold is created.
 Think of it like mixing paint; altering the quantities of mixed colours gives a huge range of different colours.